-The park is busiest March – October.
+The park is busiest from March – October.
 Take care in summer months as temperatures can soar to 100°F (37°C) and shade is limited.
 Bring lots of water with you – limited facilities past the main visitor center.
 And remember sunscreen and wear sturdy shoes for hiking to get peeks at some of the park’s icons.

-Balancing Rock, Sand Dune Arch and Windows Arches.
+Balancing Rock, Sand Dune Arch, and Windows Arches.
 If yours are up for a walk – Landscape Arch is the longest natural arch in the park and the 5th longest in the world.
 There are thoughts that it won’t last much longer.
-Or plan for the 3.2 mile roundtrip (sections over slick rock with a 480m ascent) to see Delicate Arch with everyone else at sunset.
+Or plan for the 3.2-mile roundtrip (sections over slick rock with a 480m ascent) to see Delicate Arch with everyone else at sunset.
 So magical, the State of Utah put it on their license plates.

 Camping around Arches National Park